zeandemi/aws_terraform/README.md

 ======================= Kubernetes ===============================

-To test this infrastructure, run "kubectl apply -f " in the path where kubernetes files to deploy a simple application in the private subnet is saved and test.
+To test this infrastructure, run "kubectl apply -f " in the path where kubernetes files to deploy a simple application in the private subnet.
 Link to simple kubernete code the test a voting app can be found there  https://github.com/zeandemi/votingAppKub_File